tkrausjr/simple-webserver/README.md

 1) Have Application successfully deployed in OpenShift using PYTHON Image from Catalog and specifiying the github repo.
 2) Having trouble accessing the Application locally.
 Webserver starts and is listening on 5000 accoriding to Logs
-3) Need to define a Service and Route for the Application
+3) Need to define a Service and Route for the Application - When I do this manually I still cant  get to the webpage of the app. . . . hmmmmmm
 4) You can doe this in a templates directory as json - See https://github.com/openshift/django-ex/blob/master/openshift/templates/django.json example